 There is a specific medical form that providers are being asked to use with this new referral system.

 The OHIP Schedule of Benefits outlines fees for providers.

-We are working with providers across the province on the implementation of the new referral process and will share information as it becomes available.
+RHO developed a new training module for providers that covers the new referral system.
+We are working with providers across the province on the implementation of the new referral process.

 About Our Training